-Of course, hiking alone is riskier than hiking with another person, but if you look further into the statistics, it’s no less risky hiking alone as a man than it is as a woman.
-In fact the statistics show that less women call mountain rescue than men.
+Of course, hiking alone is riskier than hiking with another person.
 In terms of being attacked, it’s incredibly unlikely, but still, we have it ingrained into us from such an early age.
-The fear is what holds us back, not the reality and the truth is that women are not in more danger in wild spaces.
-It almost feels like centuries old social norms have to be broken in order for a woman to feel comfortable going it alone outdoors.
+The fear is what holds us back, not the reality and the truth is that people are generally not in more danger in wild spaces.
+It almost feels like centuries old social norms have to be broken in order for people to feel comfortable going it alone outdoors.

 What I learnt on my first solo hike was that it was all about trust.
 Trusting that I’d be ok, trusting that I was capable of finding my route.

 I set off on the trail nervous.
 I felt ridiculous to begin because I was constantly looking at my map, even though the trail was straight for a while with no turn offs.
 I decided to try and trust myself a little more, and stopped looking so frantically every 30 seconds.

 I realised I was so terrified of getting lost or getting into this perceived danger that I was second guessing myself and that had a big part to play on my confidence.